gronkanium/gronka/_docs/api-endpoints.md

 ## rate limiting

-currently, there is no rate limiting on api endpoints. consider adding rate limiting if exposing the server publicly.
+most api endpoints do not have rate limiting. the `/api/stats/24h` endpoint has rate limiting of 60 requests per 15 minutes. consider adding rate limiting to other endpoints if exposing the server publicly.

 ## security

 when exposing the server publicly:

 - use a reverse proxy (nginx, caddy, etc.)
-- enable authentication on `/stats` endpoint
+- enable authentication on `/stats` and `/api/stats/24h` endpoints
 - consider adding rate limiting
 - use https (via reverse proxy or cloudflare r2 public domain)